Shawonskh/Groth_chamber/README.md

 Daniel - Problem was to find a proper sensor which can be used on Arduino with low voltage.
 Solution: After we ordered a DHT-11, I managed to write the code.
 Now  we already can test it on the field.
 Problem was to make a server to which we can send and check the data (e.g. humidity level).
 Solution: In progress.
 I already have it on my paper-plan.

+Dainis - Problems :figuring out high adjustment system
+Solution: making the upper side of the box be rotated up and down by two bolts on a long screw with the help of servos
+Problem: stabilising hight adjustment so the sides don't wobble Solution : in progress.
+Solution: The upper parts could be connected via a metal rod or something like that and the plate on which the pot stays will be glued to the plastic legs which should decrease the wiggling in theory